The Best Gig Apps: Explore Top Platforms by Skill Set

 Food delivery apps

 Some gig workers prefer food delivery over ride-sharing because you don't have to stay in the car the whole time.
 You have opportunities to walk when you go to restaurants or stores and make deliveries.
-If you want to also deliver groceries, you may be able to pick up pre-shopped orders or do the shopping yourself and earn even more.
+If you also want to deliver groceries, you may be able to pick up pre-shopped orders or do the shopping yourself and earn even more.

-When evaluating food delivery apps, you'll want to find the most popular in your area.
-Some gig workers use more than one app to increase the number of orders they get—this is called multi-apping.
+When evaluating food delivery gig apps, you'll want to find the most popular in your area.
+Some gig workers use multiple apps to increase the number of orders they receive — this is called multi-apping.

 DoorDash

 On DoorDash, you can start delivering food using your car, scooter, motorcycle, or bike as long as you pass the basic requirements, like having a driver's license and background check.
-After your first successful "Dash," the company will provide you with a food-warming bag and red card.
-The red card is how you pay for non-pre-paid customer orders and doesn’t connect to your bank account or earnings.
+After your first successful "Dash," the company will typically provide you with a food-warming bag and red card.
+The red card is how you pay for non-prepaid customer orders and doesn’t connect to your bank account or earnings.

 GrubHub